A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: Conclusions

 \section{Conclusions}

 In this paper, we proposed a new DC reformulation based on the empirical quantile for solving data-driven chance constrained programs and proposed a proximal DC algorithm to solve it.
 We proved the subsequential and sequential convergence to a KKT point of the proposed method and derived the iteration complexity for computing an approximate KKT point.
 We point out that our analysis holds for general DC constrained DC programs beyond those reformulated from chance constrained programs and can be extended to DC programs with multiple DC constraints.
-We also show possible extensions of our methods to L-estimators for quantile in chance constrained programs and cardinality constrained programs.
+We also show possible extensions of our methods to nonparametric estimators for quantile in chance constrained programs.
 Finally, we demonstrated the efficiency and efficacy of the proposed method via numerical experiments.
+As future work, one interesting direction is to extend our analysis framework to the conic chance constraints \citep{van2023inner}.